Welcome to the Windermere Branch of The Royal British Legion

 The Royal British Legion is the UK's leading Armed Forces charity and one of its largest membership organisations.
 Members get together through the network of branches and clubs all over the country and overseas to participate in social, fundraising and welfare activities.

-The next Meeting will be the AGM on Tuesday 21 November at 2pm at the Windermere Social Club (LA23 2LA), anyone is welcome to attend - see News & Events.
+The next Committee Meeting will be on Tuesday 17th March 2020, 2pm at the Windermere Social Club (LA23 2LA) - see News & Events.

 Membership is open to everyone.
 If you have an interest in the objectives of the Legion and want to help and support for those who have served and their families, come and join us.
 We welcome men and women of all ages, whether they have served in the Armed Forces or not.